 Bakeries are an essential part of the Parisian lifestyle.
 Crispy baguettes, multigrain Pain aux Céréales, leafy shaped Fougasses, and gluten-free takes on traditional French snacks are just some of my favorite parts of visiting a boulangerie.

-I have been to Paris, more times than I can count on my hands and have visited endless bakeries, so I would consider myself an expert when it comes to this topic.
+Having visited Paris more times than I can count on my hands and participated in numerous food tours in the city, I’ve explored endless bakeries, so I would consider myself an expert when it comes to this topic.

 My morning ritual when I’m on vacation in the city of lights usually looks like me ordering a flaky croissant with a double espresso and sitting out front, watching the chaos of the city unfold in front of my eyes.